 What Is Calling On the Name of the Lord?

-All Christians have at some point in time prayed to God.
+All Christians have at some point prayed to God.
 God hears these prayers, whether they’re silent, quiet, or loud.
-But the practice of calling, a form of praying, is definitely audible.
-The Greek word for call in the Bible means to call out to, to cry unto, and the Greek word means to invoke a person, to call a person by name.
+But the practice of calling, which is a form of praying, is definitely audible.
+In the Bible, the Hebrew word for call means to call out to, to cry unto, and the Greek word means to invoke a person, to call a person by name.

-Similarly, by simply crying out to the Lord, we are saying we’re hungry for Him, we need Him, and we can’t make it without Him.
+Similarly, by crying out to the Lord, we’re saying we’re hungry for Him, we need Him, and we can’t make it without Him.

-It might surprise you to know that Genesis 4:26 tells us that the practice of calling on the Lord began way back with the third generation of mankind, with a man named Enosh:
+It might surprise you to know that Genesis 4:26 tells us the practice of calling on the Lord began long ago—by the third generation of mankind when Adam’s grandson Enosh was born:

 “And to Seth also a son was born, and he called his name Enosh.
 At that time men began to call upon the name of Jehovah.”

-Humanity’s condition is the same today as it was at Enosh’s time.
-We are still frail and mortal.
-Our life is often confusing, full of turmoil, and even overwhelming.
-We are limited physically and psychologically, and we need the eternal God.
+Humanity’s condition is the same today as it was in Enosh’s time.
+We’re still frail and mortal, and life is often confusing, full of turmoil, and even overwhelming to us.
+We’re limited physically and psychologically.
+We need the eternal God.

 We enjoy the riches of Christ

-Romans 10:12 says that the Lord of all is “rich to all who call upon Him.”
-Notice the word “rich.”
-Calling not only saves us from many negative things, but it’s also the way for us to enjoy how rich Christ can be in our experience.
+Romans 10:12 says the Lord of all is “rich to all who call upon Him.”
+Christ wants us to enjoy His riches in our daily lives.

-Christ wants to be rich to us.
-As we call upon Him, we enjoy Christ Himself as our comfort, peace, love, hope, patience, kindness, endurance, longsuffering, strength, faith, and more—what riches are in His name!
+Christ is rich to us when we call upon Him.
+He is rich to us as comfort, peace, love, hope, patience, kindness, endurance, longsuffering, strength, faith, and more—what riches are in His name!

-John Newton, author of the well-known hymn “Amazing Grace,” was one who enjoyed the riches in the name of Jesus.
-Here’s the first verse of another hymn he wrote:
+John Newton, author of the well-known hymn “Amazing Grace,” was a person who enjoyed the riches in the name of Jesus.
+In another of his hymns, he speaks of his experience:

-You can read the rest of this wonderful hymn and hear the tune at www.hymnal.net/hymn.php/h/66#ixzz1xnElpnCw.
+(You can read the rest of this hymn and hear the tune here.)